ac812/mcb-python/docs/flow-control-structures.md

 ```
 As you can see this will throw an error as this code is trying to compare a `list` object to an `int` object.
 What we
 really want to do is check if the value of each `int` object in list `l` is greater than 20.
 In this way, both the left and right-hand
-side of the comparison operator will be of the same value (`int` in this example).
+side of the comparison operator will be of the same type (`int` in this example).
 To do this we have to use loops.

 ## Loops
 Loops form also part of control flow statements.
 They are the tool needed to **repeat** operations until a defined condition